By Paul Taylor

-The reason why saturated fats are so bad for your your hair is because they can get converted into two things connected with the hair loss process: dihydrotestosterone (DHT) and sebum.
+The reason why saturated fats are so bad for your hair is because they can get converted into two things connected with the hair loss process.

-Here’s a very basic pathway showing how your body can produce DHT and sebum from fat:
+Here’s a very basic pathway showing how your body can produce androgens and sebum from fat:

 Fat => Cholesterol => Testosterone => DHT => Sebum

-The hormone DHT is already well known for its association with this type of hair loss.
+The androgen DHT is already well known for its association with this type of hair loss.